 The Regulation states that the designated Responsible Person (or EU Brand Owner) is required to submit certain information about cosmetic products and their product specifications to the CPNP if they intend to make them available on the EU Market.

-Information submitted to the CPNP is then made available through the portal to the relevant Competent Authorities, enabling market surveillance, analysis and evaluation, as well as to safeguard against grey market or counterfeit products.
+Information submitted to these portals is then made available to the relevant Competent Authorities, enabling market surveillance, analysis and evaluation, as well as to safeguard against grey market or counterfeit products.

 The information is also available to Poison Control Centres and other similar bodies established in individual member states for medical treatment and consumer safety purposes.